askonomm/ano.ee/src/blog/my-super-computer-project.md

 - [ ] [Processor](https://www.amazon.com/AMD-Ryzen-5950X-32-Thread-Processor/dp/B0815Y8J9N/ref=psdc_229189_t2_B08164VTWH) (544€)

 Total cost: **€2409**.
 A 128GB memory (max that this motherboard supports), 16 core processor, 8GB video machine for the price of a MacBook.
 Not bad.
-And I can upgrade all the parts however I wish should I have the need to do so.
+And I can upgrade all the parts however I wish, should I have the need to do so.

 ---